 - ANTI-MONEY Laundering Council (AMLC) Executive Director Julia C. Bacay-Abad has resigned on 31 Jan 2017.

-Team have been hired by Bangladesh’s central bank to investigate the theft.
+The team has been hired by Bangladesh’s central bank to investigate the theft.

-- Criminal Investigation Department (CID) of Bangladesh Police along with head of forensics training institute Mohammad Shah Alam.
+- Criminal Investigation Department (CID) of Bangladesh Police along with the head of forensics training institute Mohammad Shah Alam.

 - Rapid Action Battalion (RAB)